Cities appealing 2020 census count garner only small wins - The Boston Globe

 “The size and complexity of a case determines how quickly it moves through the process,” the bureau said.

-For the town of Whiteville, Tennessee, a majority-Black community almost 60 miles (96 kilometers) northeast of Memphis, the population adjustment from 2,606 residents to 4,564 stemmed from inmates at a correctional facility being overlooked.
+For the town of Whiteville, Tenn., a majority-Black community almost 60 miles northeast of Memphis, the population adjustment from 2,606 residents to 4,564 stemmed from inmates at a correctional facility being overlooked.
 The change means an extra $20,000 to $30,000 a month in population-based revenue from taxes the state collects and distributes.
-The money amounts to about 30% of the town's budget.
+The money amounts to about 30 percent of the town’s budget.

 “That is a considerable part of our budget,” Simmons said.
 “So it was worth fighting for.”